poppy-project/poppy-docs/06-programming/03-python.md

     print(m.present_position)
 ```

 Of course, you can also access a specific motor.
-To do that, you need to know the name fo the motor you want to access.
+To do that, you need to know the name for the motor you want to access.
 You can find this list in the assembly documentation of your robot.

 You can also obtain a list of all motors name directly from python:
 ```python